 - Visualizes the Whole Picture: Waterfall charts allow users to see the starting point, intermediate changes, and the final result.

-Steps to Create a Waterfall Chart in Power BI
+How to Create a Waterfall Chart in Power BI [Step-by-Step]

-Let us consider the following dataset, which will be used to create a waterfall chart.
+Let us consider the following dataset as a Power BI waterfall chart example, which will be used to create a Power BI Waterfall Chart.

 Month |